 - How to Prevent Fruit Flies

-When I first noticed fruit flies in my kitchen, I turned to Google and YouTube to learn how I could kill them quickly without spraying every inch of my kitchen with toxic chemicals.
+When I first noticed fruit flies in my kitchen, I turned to the internet to learn how I could kill them quickly without spraying every inch of my kitchen with toxic chemicals.

 The best part is that it works really well.
 I highly recommend this method because I’ve used it several times myself.